The War on Errorism: Background

 In September 2002, after 13 weeks of continuous touring around the world, the band began writing material for their next album.
 On November 26, it was reported that NOFX left Epitaph Records, and were expecting to release their next album through Fat Wreck Chords, which was tentatively titled Our Second Best Album.
 On December 9, the album's title was changed to The War on Errorism.

 Other songs recorded during this time, but not released on the album, are: "Jaw, Knee, Music", "One Way Ticket to Fuckneckville" (Keyboards version), "Glass War", "Idiot Son of an Asshole", "13 Stitches" (acoustic), "Hardcore 84".

 Composition

 The album takes aim at U.S. President George W. Bush, criticizing him and his policies, while the cover features a cartoon version of the president as a clown.
 The back of the cover booklet and runout groove has a caption stating "Somewhere in Texas there is a village without its idiot".

 "Mattersville" was originally released on Fat Music Volume 6: Uncontrollable Fatulence.
 A few songs from The War on Errorism were included on the Regaining Unconsciousness EP, released earlier.

+Canadian punk musician and NOFX fan Talli Osborne, who was born without arms and is missing some bones in her legs, is the subject of "She's Nubs".